Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 - The form needs to be dated and signed by both the pupil and the parents.

-- Please return the form to your form teacher.
+- Please return the form to your class teacher.

-In order to give information about the subjects offered, the subject coordinators have drawn up succinct descriptions of the subjects for which they are responsible.
+In order to give information about the subjects offered, the subject coordinators and relevant teachers have drawn up succinct descriptions of the subjects for which they are responsible.

 The information on each subject sheet is necessarily limited and will need further explanation from the teachers.
 Each sheet is a summary of the full syllabus, which is available on the European schools’ website.